AdrienFabre/makers_coding_bootcamp_portfolio/README.md

      uninitialized constant Account
 ````

-This is the moment to create a file for our unit test for our class 'Account', 'account_spec.rb'.
-Then, to answer this message error, we create an 'account.rb' file with.
+This is the moment to create a file for our unit test for our class 'Account': 'account_spec.rb'.
+Then, to answer this message error, we create an 'account.rb' file with:

 ````ruby
 class Account